louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 ### Restless legs syndrome following the use of ziprasidone: a case report [^fdd8705c].
 General Psychiatry (2020).
 Medium credibility.

 Restless legs syndrome (RLS) is a common sleep-related movement disorder characterised by an uncomfortable urge to move the legs that occurs during periods of inactivity.
 Although there have been many case reports on antipsychotic-induced RLS, ziprasidone has never been reported as a cause of RLS.
 We present a case of a female patient with schizophrenia who presented with symptoms of RLS following the administration of high doses of ziprasidone added to quetiapine and valproate.
-The patient’s symptoms of RLS occurred following the administration and titration of ziprasidone to 160 mg, and were relieved upon reducing the dose to 120 mg/day.
+The patient's symptoms of RLS occurred following the administration and titration of ziprasidone to 160 mg, and were relieved upon reducing the dose to 120 mg/day.
 Other potential causative medications and differential diagnoses that could have caused similar symptoms were excluded.
 Clinicians should be aware of the potential for ziprasidone-induced RLS.
 Dopamine and serotonin interaction could be the mechanism underlying ziprasidone-induced RLS.

 ---